ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

    ```

-The DNS configuration can be displayed using the command below.
+1. List the DNS configuration.
 A {{site.data.keyword.dns_short}} instance was created.
 The **widgets.com** zone was created.
 Finally the zone was added to all of the VPCs.

    ```
    ibmcloud dns instances